CarlosHPlata/vimconfig/README.md

-# Welcome to my vim configurations
+# Welcome to my dot configurations

+Here you will find configurations for all my own set of files.

 to automatically copy your damn files to this repo just run: